anothersnoopy/Life-Adventure/README.md

 ![SecretGarden](https://raw.githubusercontent.com/anothersnoopy/Markdown_photos/master/6.jpg)

 > This is a secret garden.

 > This is a peaceful garden.

 > This is a beautiful garden.

 > It will always be here.

 > Waiting for you.
-> If you come into the garden.
-> Please keep the garden secret and peaceful.

 -----
 **My friend, please enjoy your life as an adventure.**